kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/structured_output.md

   a 'catch-all' mechanism for dealing with any unstructured data it receives on stdout or stderr.

-- The Kubernetes project tool it self can provide such a mechanism by capturing stdout/stderr while invoking the nested library and then using that output to build a structured message.
+- The Kubernetes project tool itself can provide such a mechanism by capturing stdout/stderr while invoking the nested library and then using that output to build a structured message.

 ## Examples